Q&A: Eastern Shore Juneteenth is coming up. Learn more about it.

-The Eastern Shore Juneteenth Parade & Festival is set for Saturday, June 18, in Downtown Salisbury.
-The parade kicks off at 1 p.m., and the festival runs till 6 p.m.
-It's free to attend.
 Wicomico County Tourism: For those who aren't familiar with Juneteenth, can you share a little bit about the holiday?

 James Yamakawa: Juneteenth marks the day in 1865 in Galveston, TX, enslaved people were told that they were “free,” nearly a month after the end of the American Civil War and two years after the Emancipation Proclamation.
 A year later, Texas freedmen marked the occasion with celebrations of “Jubilee Day,” what would eventually become known as Juneteenth.
 It has also been known as Emancipation Day, Freedom Day, Black Independence Day and Juneteenth Independence Day.
 On June 17, 2021, it became a federally recognized national holiday.